 - Email a study tip of the week to motivate nurses who are preparing for certification.

-- Organize a review course for potential test candidates.
+- Organize a review course.

-- Download fun resources to hand out to nurses interested in certification
+- Download fun resources to hand out to nurses interested in certification.

 - Place an announcement in your chapter or institution newsletter that reads, "Ask Me About Certification!" and include your name, phone number, and email address.

-You can also join the Oncology Nursing Certification Advocate program.
+Join the Oncology Nursing Certification Advocate program.
 As an advocate, you will receive the most up-to-date information about certification.
 Advocates will also be given ribbons to wear at select oncology conferences.

 For more information, contact ONCC at 877-769-6622 or email us.